Announcement :

 About Me

 Kia ora e te whānau, ko Holly Douglas tōku ingoa.
-I am excited to join the TPPS whānau as a kaiako in the Senior Syndicate this year.
+I am lucky to be a kaiako in the Future Force this year.
 I began my journey in education here at TPPS as a kaiawhina in Ngākau Māhaki, where I was inspired to become a teacher.
 After teaching for two years at Te Puke Intermediate I have returned here to continue to support our tamariki in the community I love.
+Here I have been working beside my husband, where we have created a whānau- focussed learning environment.
 With a background in design, I am passionate about creating engaging, authentic learning experiences that will help grow amazing future citizens of Te Puke.

 Navjot Kaur